 The Read Manufacturer/Device ID by Quad I/O instruction is very similar to the Quad IO Fast Read instruction.
 The instruction is initiated by driving the CS# pin low and shifting the instruction code "94h" followed by a 24-bit address (A23-A0) of 000000h and three byte of dummy.
-After which, the Manufacturer ID for Eon (1Ch) and the Device ID are shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Read Manufacturer / Device ID by Quad I/O Diagram figure.

-The Device ID values are listed in Manufacturer and Device Identification table.
-If the 24-bit address is initially set to 000001h the Device ID will be read first.
+After which, the Manufacturer ID for Eon (1Ch) and the Device ID are shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 45.
+The Device ID values for the device are listed in Table 5.
+If the 24-bit address is initially set to 000001h, the Device ID will be read first.

+Figure 45.
 Read Manufacturer / Device ID by Quad I/O Diagram